 First Preference – Group A

-Is for qualified graduate students registered as:
+Is for qualified graduate students for whom the TAship has been granted as part of the funding commitment offered by the Employer registered as:

-students in a department or program in which the TAship will be offered; or
+students in a department or program or Faculty in which the TAship will be offered; or

-students in an interdisciplinary program with TA budget resources,
+students in an interdisciplinary program with TA budget resources.

-and for whom the TAship has been granted as part of the funding commitment offered by the Employer.

 Second Preference – Group B

-Is for qualified graduate students registered as:
+Is for qualified full-time graduate students for whom there is no funding commitment offered by the Employer and who are registered as:

-students in a department or program in which the TAship will be offered; or
+students in a department or program or Faculty in which the TAship will be offered; or

-students in an interdisciplinary program with TA budget resources,
+students in an interdisciplinary program with TA budget resources.

-and who are in their first unfunded year of their graduate studies program.

 Third Preference – Group C

-Is for qualified graduate students registered as:
+Is for qualified graduate students for whom the TAship will not form part of the funding commitment offered by the Employer and who are registered as:

-students in a department or program in which the TAship will be offered; or
+students in a department or program or Faculty in which the TAship will be offered; or

-students in an interdisciplinary program with TA budget resources, and for whom
+students in an interdisciplinary program with TA budget resources.

-the TAship will not form part of the funding commitment offered by the Employer; or

-there is currently no funding commitment provide by the Employer.

 Fourth Preference – Group D